The List of Aerosmith Albums in Order of Release Date

 How many albums does Aerosmith have?

-The discography of American rock band Aerosmith has released 15 studio albums, six live albums, 16 compilation albums, and two extended plays.
+Aerosmith has released Fifteen (15) studio albums, nine live albums, 15 compilation albums, two extended plays, and 72 singles.

-All Aerosmith Albums in Order: Check Out The List of Aerosmith Albums in Order of Release Here!
+The List of Aerosmith Albums in Order of Release Date

 Here is the list of Aerosmith Album in Order of Release Date: